HellsCrimson/AuthGov/README.md

 # Objective :
 - Are you not tired of always updloading the same document and information for all your online administrative procedures ?
 What about never doing it again ?

-AuthGov provides you a secure way of loggin to any of your government website.
+AuthGov provides you a secured way of login to any of your government website.
 By assuring your identity with AuthGov, the governement provides all document stocked on their database to any procedure.
 For all other document missing, like proof of address, AuthGov provides you with a secure locker to store all your documents.
 Whenever you need to send an administrative document to complete a form .